ServiceStack/servicestack.net/MyApp/_posts/2023-02-01_javascript.md

 <div data-component="Hello" data-props="{ name: 'Vue 3' }"></div>
 ```

-Alternatively they can be programatically added using the custom `mount` method in `api.mjs`:
+Alternatively they can be programmatically added using the custom `mount` method in `api.mjs`:

 ```js
 import { mount } from "/mjs/api.mjs"